 New treatment option for wet AMD

 Wet age-related macular degeneration (AMD) can lead to rapid sight loss.
-We currently have treatments, which work well for most people.
-However, for some people the current treatments available don’t work.
+We currently have treatments which work well for most.
+However, for some people, the drugs don’t work.
 This project looks at a different way to treat wet AMD, which could help them.

-Treatment with anti-vascular endothelial growth factor (anti-VEGF) drugs is current practice for people with wet AMD.
-However, they don’t work well for everyone.
-So more treatment options need to be available.
+While treatment with anti-VEGF drugs is current practice for patients with wet AMD, they don’t work well for everyone.
+Some patients don’t respond well, so more options need to be available.

 See our other projects